Reading30 min read·Module 1High exam weight

 • CLI/SDK usage requiring temporary credentials

-• When user already has long-term credentials
+• When the user already has long-term credentials

 GetFederationToken